github/explore/docs/styleguide.md

 Include and spell out the month.
 Include the day number without the "th" or "nd" at the end, for example: October 12.

 ### Exclamation points
-Avoid exclamation points in topic pages.
+Avoid exclamation points in topic pages and collections.

 ### GitHub
 Always use correct capitalization when referring to “GitHub” or “Git”.
 Never use “GitHub” or “Git” as a verb.